 RaXPol, a rapid scanning mobile radar managed by the University of Oklahoma, is scanning the storm nearby.
 Just as we are bailing east, they are recording wind speeds approaching 300 miles per hour a short distance above the ground.
-Their radar also shows a very strong tornado with an embedded vortex on the northeast side.
+Their radar also shows a very strong tornado with an embedded vortex on the northwest side.
 The ground circulation of the tornado is much larger than the condensation funnel.

 At 6:15, we cross Choctaw Avenue.
 The tornado is now 1.75 miles wide and the edge is within a mile of us.
 The tornado is now moving nearly 50 miles per hour as it begins to grow in size.
 This sudden increase in forward speed and expansion in size surprises many storm chasers as they attempt to enact their escape plans.